OzkanAbdullahoglu/frontend-nanodegree-feedreader/README.md

 We are checking If we get any feed entry when `loadFeed()` function is called.
 Because of asynchronousity we use `beforeEach` function first.

 #### Test Suite ***'New Feed Selection'***
 When a new feed selected all contents have to be changed and unique to eachother.
 To test this properly, we create and array to collect feeds content which is `feedHtml`.
-In `beforeEach` function we set a loop which calls `loadFeed()` for all elements of `allFeeds` and push them into the `feedHtml` array.
+In `beforeEach` function we  call `loadFeed()` twice and push them into the `feedHtml` array.
-Then we are comparing all contents incremently to eachother and we are expecting them `not.toEqual` eachother.
+Then we are comparing contents incremently to eachother and we are expecting them `not.toEqual` eachother.

 ## Built With
 In this project below extensions are used;